Effective Strategies for Asynchronous Software Engineering Agents: Main Results

 \subsection{Single Agents Fail to Utilize More Iterations}

 \textbf{\textit{Can a single agent overcome long-horizon shared-artifact challenges simply by running longer?}} To study this, we run a single agent with $max\_iterations=100$ and $max\_iterations=200$.
 We control computation through a max iteration budget rather than enforcing a fixed runtime, which better reflects practical agent deployment where iteration-based control is commonly used.
-As shown in Figure \ref{fig:single-agent-iter}, doubling the iteration limit yields only marginal improvements in the final performance and, in some cases, even degraded results.
+As shown in Figure~\ref{fig:single-agent-iter}, doubling the iteration limit yields only marginal improvements and, in some cases, even degraded results.
 In PaperBench, $\Delta$ from 100 to 200 iterations remains small for GLM 4.7 and MiniMax 2.5, and becomes negative for Claude Sonnet 4.5.
-In Commit0-Lite, the improvement is similarly limited, and MiniMax 2.5 shows a negative delta when the iteration budget is increased.
-This trend is consistent with the findings reported in PaperBench, where forcing the agent to run until a time limit does not reliably improve the judge score \citep{starace2025paperbench}.
-In Figure \ref{fig:single-agent-iter}, we also show the score gain obtained by \ourmethod relative to the baseline of 100 iterations of a single-agent.
-Across both benchmarks, these gains are substantially larger than those achieved simply by increasing the single-agent iteration budget.
-For example, on PaperBench the multi-agent improvement for MiniMax 2.5 exceeds 25 percentage points, while doubling the iteration limit yields only a small change.
+In Commit0-Lite, the improvement is similarly limited, and MiniMax 2.5 shows a negative delta.
+This trend is consistent with the findings in PaperBench, where forcing the agent to run until a time limit does not reliably improve the judge score~\citep{starace2025paperbench}.
+In Figure~\ref{fig:single-agent-iter}, we also show the score gain of \ourmethod relative to the 100-iteration single-agent baseline.
+Across both benchmarks, these gains are substantially larger than those from increasing the iteration budget.
+For example, on PaperBench the multi-agent improvement for MiniMax 2.5 exceeds 25 percentage points, while doubling iterations yields only a small change.
 A similar gap appears in Commit0-Lite.
-These results show that extending the iteration budget alone does not resolve the fundamental bottleneck of a single agent and does not reliably improve final performance on long-horizon tasks, whereas multi-agent coordination produces significantly larger gains under the same baseline reference.
+These results show that extending the iteration budget alone does not resolve the fundamental bottleneck of a single agent on long-horizon tasks, whereas multi-agent coordination produces significantly larger gains.